 Once you’ve navigated our produce section using little (or no) plastic, you can then move on to our grocery section.

-1. Tea - Swap for Trade Aid Boxed Tea or Commonsense Pantry Tea Leaves.
+1. Tea - Swap for Commonsense Pantry Tea Leaves.

 Did you know that most teabags actually contain plastic?
 Our pantry produces many flavours of tea leaves wrapped in cellulose.
 Simply remove the sticker and home compost the rest.
 We also sell tea strainers to get you ready to go totally bag-free.
 Better for the environment, for your health and cheaper too!

 2. Coffee - Swap for Commonsense Beans, or beans from the refill section.